Notes on the Geography of The Western United States: Pioneer Oil Fields of the San Joaquin Valley

 The actual bore of the Lakeview Gusher, over on Kern County's West Side.
 By some accounts, the Lakeview was the most prolific gusher of all.

 Part of its oil was captured by a dike hastily thrown up around the well.
 A part of that dike was later removed.
+(No, she didn't grow up and join the business.)

 Part of the oil was conveyed to this hastily erected reservoir.